Keep Kids Covered: Information & Resources About Upcoming Medi-Cal Renewals

 WHAT YOU CAN DO TO HELP

+We all play a role in helping families navigate the Medi-Cal renewal process by sharing information and reminders, providing individualized support, or connecting families to the network of supports that are available locally.
 Perhaps you, someone you know, or someone you serve in your community relies on Medi-Cal to stay healthy.
-As a local, trusted organization in your community, you have the power to help us keep kids covered by letting families with Medi-Cal know the steps they’ll need to take to keep their coverage:
+Trusted organizations or businesses in your community have the power to help us keep kids covered by letting families with Medi-Cal know the steps they’ll need to take to keep their coverage:

 Families can visit KeepMediCalCoverage.org to sign up for email and text message alerts with updates about Medi-Cal renewals.